RaffyRod/to-do-MVC-Playwright/README.md

 ## 🔄 CI/CD Pipeline

-### GitHub Actions
+### CircleCI

-The project includes a comprehensive CI/CD pipeline that runs on every push and pull request:
+The project uses CircleCI for reliable CI/CD pipeline that runs on every push to main branch:

 #### Pipeline Steps: